Homemade Air Fryer Meatballs

 - Want some spice?
 Add a little cayenne pepper and red pepper flakes with the other spices for a touch of heat.

 These are delicious on their own with a side salad or some veggies.
-Slice up a few to toss on a pizza or load up a hoagie roll for a tender meatball sub.
+Slice up a few air fried meatballs to toss on a pizza, or load up a hoagie roll for a tender meatball sub.

-Wet your hands before forming the rounds and dip them in a bowl of water throughout the process.
+Wet your hands before forming the rounds and continue to dip your hands in a bowl of water throughout the process.
 This helps create a smooth outer surface as well!

-Either regular or panko are fine, depending on your texture preferences.
+Either regular or panko are fine for this air fryer meatball recipe, depending on your texture preferences.
 Just be sure to grab a plain variety without any added spices.

 Absolutely!
 They’ll stay fresh for about two months and can be reheated straight from the freezer.